Salsiz

 Salsiz is a raw sausage originating in the Grisons.
 It is an air-dried or smoked sausage and it is produced in many different variants.
 It distinguishes itself from most other sausages by its rectangular profile.

 Pork is used as the basic ingredient.
-Salsiz are also made with game meat such as deer, chamois or wild boar or with meat from other farm animals such as beef, horse, sheep/lamb.
+Salsiz are also made with game meat such as deer, chamois or wild boar or with meat from other farm animals, such as beef, horse, or sheep/lamb.
 Salsiz is pressed and usually dried without being smoked.

 The salsiz is eaten in one piece or sliced together with bread.
 It is also cooked in a few dishes, notably Capuns and Plain in Pigna, or used as an accompaniment, notably for Maluns.
 A regional red wine goes well with this, for example from the Bündner Herrschaft.